 - just read through the saberpeak documentation and you will see what I’m talking about.

-#2 Updated by Mateos almost 6 years ago
+#2 Updated by Mateos about 6 years ago

 Mmh I looked at your editor screen, so you’re using a different projection depending on how is oriented the brush?